Title III, Part A, Immigrant Children and Youth Discretionary Grant

 Purpose, Background, and Eligibility Requirements

 The Wisconsin Department of Public Instruction (DPI) reserves approximately five percent of its available Title III funds in order to provide enhanced instructional opportunities to Immigrant Children and Youth.
-Local Education Agencies (LEAs) seeing a significant increase in immigrant children and youth may apply for this discretionary grant.
-In order to qualify, LEAs must demonstrate a significant increase in their Immigrant and Youth population[i].
-For Immigrant and Youth eligibility, a significant increase is defined as at least a 25 percent increase of immigrant children and youth in the current year over the average of the previous two years.
+Local Education Agencies (LEAs) seeing a significant increase in students meeting the definition of immigrant children and youth may apply for this discretionary grant.
+In order to qualify, LEAs must demonstrate a significant increase in their immigrant children and youth population[i].
+For Immigrant and Youth Grant eligibility, a significant increase is defined as at least a 25 percent increase of immigrant children and youth in the current year over the average of the previous two years.
 LEA eligibility is determined by Immigrant and Youth data reported for the Third Friday Count in WISEdata via the LEA’s Student Information System to WISEdata.
 The data requested is based on the definition of immigrant children and your in the ESEA, Section 3201(5) of Title III.

 Students who meet this definition may be adoptees, exchange students, and refugee students, born in the US military, among others.
 They may or may not be English Learners (ELs) as defined by ESSA.[iii]